rsober/db2cli/README.md

             return err
         }
         defer db.Close()
-        st, err := db.Prepare("select current timestamp from sysibm.sysdummy1;")
-        if err != nil {
+        // If you have to go through DB2-Connect you have to terminate SQL-statements with ';' st, err := db.Prepare("select current timestamp from sysibm.sysdummy1;") if err != nil {
             return err